dentarg/auth0-blog/_posts/2017-02-08-serverless-angular-app-with-persistence-and-security.markdown

 }
 ```

-As you can see, this component works as a simple wrapper over `AuthService`, allowing the user interface to call the service methods.
+This component simply gets `AuthService` injected and nothing else.
+Injecting a service like this allows the user interface to call its methods, as we will see.
 Now, let's open `src/app/nav-bar/nav-bar.component.html` and implement it as follows:

 ```html
 <md-toolbar color="primary">